Transitional cell carcinoma (urinary bladder)

 Unfortunately, FDG is excreted into the urine and thus accumulates in the bladder, making it unsuitable for diagnosis of urinary tract tumors.
 It does have a role to play in the assessment of nodal or distant metastases.

 Superficial tumors can be treated with local transurethral resection +/- intravesical therapy.
 Ta tumors can be treated solely by resection.
 Carcinoma in situ or T1 tumor usually requires both resection and intravesical therapy (bacille Calmette-Guerin (BCG) or chemotherapy, e.g. mitomycin C) 6.

 Invasive tumors require radical cystectomy +/- chemotherapy and/or external beam radiotherapy 5.

-A critical part of the management of patients with TCCs is an awareness of the high rate of recurrence due to field effect on the entire urothelium.
-Approximately 2-4% of patients with a bladder TCC will go on to develop one or more TCCs of the renal pelvis or ureter 3,4.
+A critical part of managing patients with TCCs is an awareness of the high recurrence rate due to field effect on the entire urothelium.
+Approximately 2-4% of patients with a bladder TCC will develop one or more TCCs of the renal pelvis or ureter 3,4.

-Invasive tumors, on the other hand, have poorer prognosis demonstrating both local invasions of perivesical tissues, lymphatic spread to local nodes and eventual haematogenous metastases 4.
+Invasive tumors, on the other hand, have poorer prognosis, demonstrating both local invasions of perivesical tissues, lymphatic spread to local nodes and eventual hematogenous metastases 4.

 General imaging differential considerations include: